courtens/Piklist-Documentation/content/getting-started/writing-a-plugin-for-piklist.md

 */
 ?>
 ```
-As long as you have Piklist activated on your site, this plugin will now run properly.
+As long as you have Piklist Demos activated on your site, this plugin will now include your Add-on.

 Now you just need to create the proper [folder structure](/folder-structure) so you can start creating fields and more.

-Creating plugins has never been easier!

 ### Adding your plugin to WordPress.org
 Let your users know Piklist is powering your plugin: